 Hiking to the top of Masada

 While the cable car whisks visitors to the top in just a matter of minutes, expect the climb to take a half an hour or more.
 During the hot summer months, this will be quite the accomplishment in the middle of the day.
 We were here in April and started the climb at 2 pm and temperatures were above 90°F (33°C).

 The Snake Path is a combination of gravel trails and stone steps.
 It is a constant climb to the top.
 It is strenuous, especially in the heat of midday, but to watch the views over the Dead Sea unfold as you steadily climb higher is the reward.
-Sure, you’d get to see this in the cable car, but there is something about the bragging rights to have climbed to the top of Masada.
+Sure, you’d get to see this in the cable car, but there is something special about completing the climb to the top of Masada.

 Once on top of Masada (and after a quick break in the shade, if you can find any) you can begin your tour of the ruins of the fortress.
 View the ancient storehouses and homes.
-The best part of being up here are the views over the Dead Sea and the Judean Desert.
+And marvel at the views over the Dead Sea and the Judaean Desert.
 Off to the east you will be able to see Jordan.